NMZ0429/Connect-Four-Project/README.md

 4-to-Connect does not allow users to view the start page from the play page.
 To allow this, one can add to the update_screen method so that buttons can beplaced on the screen if self.isPlaying is True.

+## Change the colour of the board
+If you want to change the colour of the board, you can check the draw board method in the ConnectFourGUI class.
+In the third "For" loop, there is a function "pygame.draw.rect", you can change the argument of the function to change the colour of the board.
+## Change the colour of the stones
+If you want to change the colour of disks, you can go into the class ConnectFourGui.
+There is a method "update screen".
+In the method, you should check into "elif self.isPlaying" statement, where there is a " if turn == P1" statement.
+Next, just change the argument of the function "pygame.draw.circle"
+## Change the game rule
+The game rule is in the default setting, which is connect four.
+However, one can change the game rule with the method "alternation" in the class "ConnectFourBoard".
+In the method, there is a statement "for i in range(4)".
+We can change the game into "Connect 3","Connect 5" , "connect 6" by changing the integer in the function "range".For example, if I want to play "connect 3", I can just simply change the statement to "for i in range(3)".
 # Creators

 Hafsah, Gen, Yao, Calvin, Ilija